dapierce/dapierce.github.io-archive/_posts/2017-02-17-notes-on-sorting.md

 ### TL;DR

 Don't use BubbleSort or Selection Sort.
-Why?
 There are other ways to sort with the same amount of code that will run exponentially faster.